carlmylo/rpcs3guidetesting/extra/teleprob.md

 ---
-title: Bad Hair
+title: Teleporting Items
 author: Carl Mylo
 date:
 category: Troubleshooting
 layout: post
 ---

-These are hairstyles/hats which are documented to have issues with visual glitches.
-Avoid these haircuts if you don't want to have visual teleporting glitches.
+These are equipable items which are documented to have issues with visual glitches.
+Avoid these items if you don't want to have visual teleporting glitches.

 # Masculine
 ## Hair